cosmos/ibc/spec/ics-2-consensus-verification/README.md

 Light clients must provide a secure algorithm to verify other chains' canonical headers, using the existing `ConsensusState`.
-The higher level abstractions will then be able to verify subcomponents of the state with the `CommitmentRoot` stored in the `ConsensusState`, which is guaranteed to have been committed by the other chain's consensus algorithm.
+The higher level abstractions will then be able to verify subcomponents of the state with the `CommitmentRoot`s stored in the `ConsensusState`, which are guaranteed to have been committed by the other chain's consensus algorithm.

-`ValidityPredicate`s are expected to reflect the behaviour of the full node which is running the
+`ValidityPredicate`s are expected to reflect the behaviour of the full nodes which are running the
 corresponding consensus algorithm.
 Given a `ConsensusState` and `[Message]`, if a full node accepts the new `Header` generated with `Commit`, then the light client MUST also accept it, and if a full node rejects it, then the light client MUST also reject it.

-The consensus algorithm ensures this correspondence.
-However light clients are not replaying the whole messages, so it is possible that the light clients' behaviour differs from the full nodes'.
-In this case, the equivocation proof which proves the divergence between the `ValidityPredicate` and the full node will be generated and submitted to the chain so that the chain can safely deactivate the light client.
+Light clients are not replaying the whole message transcript, so it is possible under cases of consensus equivocation that the light clients' behaviour differs from the full nodes'.
+In this case, an equivocation proof which proves the divergence between the `ValidityPredicate` and the full node can be generated and submitted to the chain so that the chain can safely deactivate the light client and await higher-level intervention.

 ## Technical Specification